aachurin/peewee_migrations/README.md

     quux = peewee.IntegerField()
 ```

-Add model to the watch list and create migration.
+Add this model to the watch list and create migration.

 ```bash
 $ pem add models.Tweet
 Model 'models.Foo' was added to the watch list.